 As the IT teams look around for solutions to cloud security, a common misconception is about the association with any Cloud Access Security Broker and the implementation of their CASB solutions.
-CASB vendors are bombarded with questions like “We already have a web proxy firewalls for protection, then why do we need a CASB solution?” or “Aren’t they the same?”
+CASB vendors are bombarded with questions like “We already have web proxy firewalls for protection, then why do we need a CASB solution?” or “Aren’t they the same?”
 The web proxy firewalls have visibility into all traffic and cloud services.
 But the CASB is not a replacement for the existing network security solutions like the firewalls.
 There are significant differences between the two.

 Web Proxy Firewalls Vs. CASB

 CASB is a separate and different concept from proxies and firewalls.
 CASB can be applied in forward and reverse proxy mode to implement inline controls, and the similarity between them stops here.
 CASB framework is focused on deep visibility into granular controls for cloud computing, whereas, other network security solutions focus on inbound threats and filter potentially illegal websites.
 CASB can be employed in an API mode to scan and enforce policies for data at rest.
 Web proxies and firewalls offer broad protection to network threats.
-But they do provide some protection for the cloud data even without integrating into a CASB.
+But they do provide some protection for the cloud data even without integrating it into a CASB.

 Integration of CASB with Web Proxy Firewalls